To get a business library card, please call 509.893.8400 for assistance.

 Reserve a computer to work on your business projects and communicate with your team and clients.
 Our internet stations have standard Microsoft Office programs, including Word, Excel, PowerPoint and Publisher.

-Check out our 3D printer at the select Libraries.
+Check out our 3D printer at Spokane Valley Library.
 If you have a prototype idea, we’ll help you print it.

 Book a Librarian is like meeting with a personal trainer or technology tutor.
 In a 30- to 45-minute session, we discuss the questions you have, whether about library services, technologies, or a business question.
 Then we match you up with available resources so you can achieve your objectives.